 Financial planning and analysis skills are also critical since investors expect accurate forecasts about key metrics such as the company’s revenue, business outlook, net income, and operating cash flow.
 Being able to develop and share accurate forecasts is valuable in informing investors and avoiding potential surprises.

 Hone Reporting Processes

 Perhaps the most obvious difference between public and private companies is the requirement to report financial and operating results quarterly.
-The finance team will need to close the books and report the company’s results quickly and accurately and will need to develop and follow an efficient and repeatable process for doing so.
+The finance team must close the books and report the company’s results quickly and accurately.
+It will need to develop and follow an efficient, repeatable process.

 At least a year before the offering, it’s important to schedule quarterly rehearsals of the reporting process as if the company were public.
-Practice the multiple steps involved in closing the books, preparing an earnings release, and holding a mock investor call.
-This ensures the company’s finance team and management are familiar with the process when they are required to disclose actual earnings after the offering.
+Practice the multiple steps in closing the books, preparing an earnings release, and holding a mock investor call.
+This ensures the company’s finance team and management are familiar with the process when they must disclose actual earnings after the offering.

 Know How and What You Will Show to Investors

-Another important part of the reporting process is establishing metrics that will help management explain the company’s results to investors.
+Another important part of the reporting process is establishing metrics to help management explain the company’s results to investors.
 Along with determining the most appropriate metrics, management should be ready to explain why they chose a specific metric and why it’s helping in understanding the company’s performance.